Liquid Information Flow Control: Leak Repair in

-\custompar{Completeness.} When does procedure \textproc{Enforce} fail?
-As explained in \autoref{sec:synthesis:localization}, \textproc{Localize} can fail, when its proposed localization is not safe, which can happen either because the original program contains an error unrelated to information flow, or because the program depends on some functional property of a sensitive value we want to replace. \textproc{Generate} can fail in lines~\ref{alg:abduce}, \ref{alg:fail}, and \ref{alg:synt2}.
-The first failure can happen if the abduction engine is not powerful enough to infer the precise difference between the expected and the actual policy of a branch (this does not happen in our case studies).
-The second failure indicates that $\env_B$ does not contain any sufficiently public terms; in this case, \toolname prompts the programmer to add a default value of an appropriate type.

-The third failure is the most interesting one: it happens when no guard satisfies both functional and security requirements, indicating that the policy is \emph{not enforceable} without leaking some other sensitive information.
-For instance, in the EDAS leak example, if the programmer declared \T{phase} to be only visible to the program chair, no program could enforce the policy on \T{status} without leaking the information about \T{phase}.
-In this case, \toolname prompts the programmer to change the policies in a way that respects dependencies between sensitive fields (\ie to make the policy on \T{status} at least as restrictive as the one on \T{phase}).
+\custompar{Completeness.} When does procedure \textproc{Enforce} fail? \textproc{Localize} fails when it cannot find a safe localization satisfying our domain-specific restrictions, which happens if \begin{inparaenum}[(1)] \item the program contains an error unrelated to information flow, or \item the program depends on a functional property of an unsafe input action we want to redact. \end{inparaenum} We consider both of these cases out of scope of our domain-specific repair algorithm. \textproc{Generate} can fail in lines~\ref{alg:fail} and \ref{alg:synt2}.
+The first failure indicates that $\env_R$ does not contain any sufficiently public terms; in this case, \toolname prompts the programmer to add a default value of an appropriate type.
+The second failure happens when no guard satisfies both functional and security requirements; this commonly indicates that the policy is \emph{not enforceable} without leaking some other sensitive information.
+For instance, in the EDAS leak example, if the programmer declared ``phase'' to be only visible to the program chair, no program could precisely check the policy on ``decision'' without leaking the information about ``phase''.
+In this case, \toolname prompts the programmer to change the policies in a way that respects dependencies between sensitive fields (\ie to make the policy on ``decision'' at least as restrictive as the one on ``phase'').